scottmillers/vscode-devcontainers-getting-started/README.md

     Mon Mar 31 23:56:15 UTC 2025
     ```

-If the command is successful you will see the date as the last item in your console output.
-This verifies Podman can run a container successfully.
+If the command is successful you will see the current date and time.
+This verifies Podman can run containers.

 ## Step 3: Configure Visual Studio Code to use Podman instead of Docker